zencart/documentation/content/user/first_steps/overrides.md

 `responsive_classic`.
 This is a new template, introduced in Zen Cart 1.5.5, which works on both desktop computers and mobile devices.

+### Template Files

-The files which determine how the page will be displayed are called *template files*.
+The files which determine how the page will appear are called *template files*.
 In the case of `responsive_classic`, they can be found in the following folders: